COOL WITH MULTIPLE RAIN CHANCES THIS WEEK

 TONIGHT: Showers ending... mostly cloudy with seasonable temps.
 LOW: 44

-TUESDAY: Mostly cloudy and cool again.
-Scattered PM showers... especially NORTH.
-Breezy.
-HIGH: 59 LOW: 46
+TUESDAY: Mostly cloudy, breezy and cool again.
+Scattered afternoon into evening showers.
+HIGH: 59 LOW: 44

 Copyright 2020 WBAY.
 All rights reserved.